Office: Kavli K06

 More Info (Internal)

-I am currently a 4th year PhD student working with Prof. Scott Chapman tracing the evolution of Sub-Millimeter Galaxies (SMGs).
+I have just completed my PhD working with Prof. Scott Chapman tracing the evolution of Sub-Millimeter Galaxies (SMGs).

 The Origin of Extreme Star Formation in the Universe

 Rapid Star Formation in the Distant Universe: Some of the most extreme star formation in the Universe occurred 3 billion years after the Big Bang, in a population of galaxies enshrouded in dust.
 The ultra-violet (UV) radiation emitted from the young massive stars in these systems is reprocessed by the dust and emitted at far-infrared wavelengths.
 Since the radiation we observe from these galaxies was emitted 10 billion years ago it is redshifted to longer wavelengths.
 This results in the emission from these galaxies being detectable with sub-millimeter telescopes and therefore giving rise to their name: Sub-Millimeter Galaxies (SMGs).
 The intense star formation (creating approximately 1000 solar masses per year) and large reservoirs of gas available to fuel the star formation in SMGs means that they can grow rapidly, creating a massive galaxy in only 100 million years.
 SMGs are therefore interpreted to be an immensely active phase in galaxy evolution, which could seed the growth of the massive galaxies observed in the present day Universe.